-Important: Max tension on the backstays is ONLY what one person can pull by hand.
+Max tension on the backstays is ONLY what one person can pull by hand.

-By sailing in hard wind and wave conditions the leeward backstay will get slack - but only pull this slack by hand in leeward side - never use the winch to leeward, as this can put too much tension on the rigging and cause rigging failure.
+When sailing in strong wind and wave conditions the leeward backstay will get slack - only pull this slack by hand in leeward side - never use the winch to leeward, as this can put too much tension on the rigging and cause rigging failure.